October 1st to 7th

 Be Kind to Animals Week is an annual nationwide event where schools are invited to do one kind act for animals.
 This could be anything from building birdbaths around the school to raising funds for a local animal shelter to creating posters about important animal rights issues.

 The school initiative in run in partnership with Edgar’s Mission Farm Animal Sanctuary, and is all about inspiring and empowering students to take positive action for animals while having fun, building skills in critical thinking and ethical understanding and learning the value of empathy, responsibility and active citizenship in our communities.

-All Australian primary and secondary schools and students are invited to take part and submit a photo or video to share their project and impact.
+All Australian primary and secondary schools are invited to take part and submit a photo or video to share their project and impact.